 How to Handle Common Dental Emergencies

-After you contact our office, what you do in the meantime before you come to see us could make the difference between saving and losing a tooth.
+After you contact our dental office, what you do in the meantime before you come to see us could make the difference between saving and losing a tooth.
 That’s why it’s important you take the right action.
 Below, you’ll find first-aid tips for some of the most common dental emergencies.
 And don’t worry, our team will walk you through them over the phone in case you need more assistance.

 After rinsing and flossing around the tooth to remove any food debris, if it still hurts, go ahead and take an OTC medication.
 A warm salt water rinse a few times an hour can take the edge off of any discomfort as well.
 Use a cold compress for swelling.

-Try to recover as many pieces of the tooth that you can and bring them to our office.
+Try to recover as many pieces of the tooth that you can and bring them to our dental office.
 Some slight pressure using gauze or a clean rag should quickly stop any bleeding, and apply a cold compress to manage swelling.
 Cover the tooth with some sugarless gum or dental wax to prevent a rough edge from injuring the mouth.